theyareonit/linux-gaming-optimization/README.md

 (from Aarrayy in the CachyOS Discord)

 If unsure, `BORE` and `rusty` are both solid picks (`BORE` is used by default in CachyOS).
 But the best option will depend on your choice of game, your hardware, and whether you have anything else running while playing (e.g. recording software, Discord).
+Some schedulers may improve in performance in the future due to updates.

 # 4. Display servers, compositors, & window managers